Running AGL on Intel MinnowBoard (and most Intel 64 bits HW)

 If you are interested in creating applications to run on AGL, please visit the Developing Apps for AGL documentation.

-UEFI has evolved a lot recently and you likely want to check that your HW firmware is up-to-date, this is mandatory for both the MinnowBoard and the Joule.
+UEFI has evolved a lot recently and you likely want to check that your HW firmware is up-to-date, this is mandatory for both the MinnowBoard-Max and the Joule.
+Not required on Minnowboard-Turbo and Up boards.

 Where to find an AGL bootable image